pulumi/docs/content/blog/managing-secrets-with-pulumi/index.md

 ---
 title: "Managing Secrets with Pulumi"
+date: "2019-05-17"
+meta_desc: "Pulumi now supports automatic tracking of secret values, and new option to use custom client-side encryption, giving you full control over secrets encryption and decryption."
 authors: ["matt-ellis"]
 tags: ["Features","Security"]
-meta_desc: "Pulumi now supports two new features: 1.
-Automatic tracking of secret values throughout a Pulumi program to ensure that all such values are always encrypted in the resulting state; 2.
-A new option to use custom client-side encryption, instead of the default of using the Pulumi backend for encryption, to have full control over the secrets encryption and decryption."
-date: "2019-05-17"

 ---

 We've had a 1st class concept of encrypted secrets configuration ever